wesavetheworld/basis/library/server/readme.txt

 2b.)
 If running Nginx:
  - move nginx.conf to /etc/nginx/ on your server (or wherever your server config files reside)
+ - move nginx-mime.types to /etc/nginx/mime.types on your server (or wherever your server config files reside)
  - move default.sites-available to /etc/nginx/sites-available/default on your server (or wherever your server config files reside)

 3.) move robots.txt to /